 How 6 Artists Portray Our Year-End Winter Holidays Through Art

-Now that it’s November, we’ve officially entered “the holiday season,” so prepare yourself for weeks of songs, decorations, and extensive preparations.
+We’ve officially entered “the holiday season,” so prepare yourself for weeks of songs, decorations, and extensive preparations.
 Our year-end holidays have made such an indelible cultural impact that it comes as no surprise that imagery from this special season has featured prominently in artwork throughout history.

 Thanks to its evocative winter weather, joyful family gatherings, good tidings and cheer, and abundance of color inside and out, the holiday season has been offering artists a treasure trove of inspiration for many centuries.